This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 3. Make a pull request with a link to this issue See here for an example of a PURL yml file: https://github.com/OBOFoundry/purl.obolibrary.org/blob/master/config/pato.yml “

-If it is determined that a submitted ontology does not meet the requirements for acceptance in the OBO Foundry, and the submitter has been informed of the issues and at least two months have elapsed and they have not corrected the problems, the reviewer can recommend to the OBO Operations Committee that the ontology should be rejected.
+If it is determined that a submitted ontology does not meet the requirements for acceptance in the OBO Foundry, the reviewer can recommend to the OBO Operations Committee that the ontology should be rejected.
 The decision to reject an ontology is to be made by consensus from those on the call where the review is presented.
-The reviewer should notify the ontology owner in the ticket and also by email, ccing obo-operations-committee (but maybe not obo-discuss?).
+The reviewer should notify the ontology owner in the ticket and also by email, cc-ing the obo-operations-committee mailing list (but maybe not obo-discuss?).

 (Should there be a template for the rejection notice?)